 Dammit.
 Back to square one.

 He fiddled with his hands, twisting them together in his lap.
 She frowned down at her own, trying out different sentences and questions in her mind and discarding each one until the bus pulled into the Westlands petrol station and squeaked to a halt.
 He glanced up at her and gave her another of those little smiles, just a little tilt of thin lips that made her stomach flutter and pulled an inane grin from her in response.
 God, what a dork.
-She stood and shuffled down the aisle with the crowd, and his arm bumped her shoulder a couple of times as people pushed and laughed behind them.
+She stood, kissed Priyanka and Akeyo on the next seat goodbye, and shuffled down the aisle with the crowd.
+His arm bumped her shoulder a couple of times as people pushed and laughed behind them.

 “Erika!”
 She looked up and waved at her mum.
 Tuesdays meant coffee in Java, which was lovely, and she really enjoyed telling mum everything, but she had to admit, there was a little corner of her mind that had kind of hoped she’d be late.
 That she’d be able to stand next to Frio until his parents picked him up, and maybe talk to him a little bit more.

 Mum kissed her on the cheek and pressed the key fob so she could jump in the front seat of the Range Rover, waving off the flower vendor who held wilting roses under her nose.